CraigglesO/Parity-UI/README.md

 npm start
 ```

 Webpack will run a local server of our React app.
+If you remove the electron dependencies it would work in the browser.

 ### Step 3) Boot up Electron